 Nerve pain can appear anywhere in the body, not just in the back.
 If nerve pain occurs in the lower back, symptoms may appear in the buttocks and travel down into the leg even as far as the foot; this is usually on one side only.
 This can be accompanied by a feeling of “pins and needles”, tingling and numbness and/or sharp shooting pain.
 The pain is normally intermittent, worse when sitting or when sedentary, as this is a position that puts the most pressure on the lower back.
+This type of pain can be commonly referred to as sciatica by the general population.
 These symptoms are nothing to be worried about don’t indicate anything serious or sinister.
 Again, the key is to move, keep active and remain positive.

 How to treat back pain